 Commercialization of Our Wireless Spectrum Licenses and Related Assets.
-In March 2017, we notified the FCC that we plan to deploy a next-generation 5G-capable network, focused on supporting narrowband IoT.
-We expect to complete the First Phase by March 2020, with subsequent phases to be completed thereafter.
-As of December 31, 2018, we had entered into vendor contracts with multiple parties for, among other things, base stations, chipsets, modules, tower leases, the core network, RF design, and deployment services for the First Phase.
-Among other things, initial RF design in connection with the First Phase is now complete, we have secured certain tower sites, and we are in the process of identifying and securing additional tower sites.
+In March 2017, we notified the FCC that we planned to deploy a narrowband IoT network on certain of these wireless licenses, which was to be the First Phase.
+We expected to complete the First Phase by March 2020, with subsequent phases to be completed thereafter.
+We have entered into vendor contracts with multiple parties for, among other things, base stations, chipsets, modules, tower leases, the core network, RF design, and deployment services for the First Phase.
+Among other things, initial RF design in connection with the First Phase was complete, we secured certain tower sites, and we are in the process of identifying and securing additional tower sites.
 The core network has been installed and commissioned.
-We installed the first base stations on sites in 2018, and plan to continue deployment until complete.
-We currently expect expenditures for our wireless projects to be between \$500 million and \$1.0 billion through 2020.
-We expect the Second Phase to follow once the 3GPP Release 16 is standardized and as our plans for our other spectrum holdings develop, we plan to upgrade and expand our network to full 5G to support new use cases.
-We currently expect expenditures for the Second Phase to be approximately \$10 billion.
+We installed the first base stations on sites in 2018 and are in the process of deploying the remaining base stations.
+During October 2019, we paused work on our narrowband IoT deployment due to our March 2020 build-out deadlines being tolled as discussed in Note 15 "Commitments and Contingencies - Commitments" in the Notes to our Consolidated Financial Statements in this Annual Report on Form 10-K. In addition, we have issued RFI/Ps to various vendors in the wireless industry as we move forward with our 5G Network Deployment.
+We currently expect expenditures for our wireless projects to be between \$250 million and \$500 million during 2020, excluding capitalized interest.
+We currently expect expenditures for our 5G Network Deployment to be approximately \$10 billion, excluding capitalized interest.
+See Note 2 "Capitalized Interest" and Note 15 "Commitments and Contingencies - Commitments - Wireless - DISH Network Spectrum" in the Notes to our Consolidated Financial Statements in this Annual Report on Form 10-K for further information.